Updated on March 22nd, 2023

 Antiparos has a very laid-back vibe & Tom Hanks loves it so much, he owns a house there!”

 Alternatively, you could choose to take a boat excursion to one of the other nearby islands.
-See some suggestions below from Get Your Guide.
+See below for some of the most popular tours in Paros Island, Greece:

 Santa Maria Beach is a short bus journey from Naousa & packed with sunbeds.
 I found it very expensive (€25 for 2 beds & shade) & a bit too busy.
 However, if you aim for Little Santa Maria, it is a popular spot for the locals & a quieter option with crystal clear water.